catalyzeio/paas-cli-reference/combined_docs.md

   PRIVATE_KEY_PATH=""   The path to an unencrypted private key file in PEM format

 Options:
-  -s, --self-signed=false   Whether or not the given SSL certificate and private key are self signed -r, --resolve=true        Whether or not to attempt to automatically resolve incomplete SSL certificate issues
+  -s, --self-signed=false    Whether or not the given SSL certificate and private key are self signed -r, --resolve=true         Whether or not to attempt to automatically resolve incomplete SSL certificate issues -l, --lets-encrypt=false   Whether or not this is a Let's Encrypt certificate

 ```

 `certs create` allows you to upload an SSL certificate and private key which can be used to secure your public facing code service.
+Alternatively, you may opt to create a Let's Encrypt certificate.
+When creating a Let's Encrypt certificate, you only need to provide the certificate name along with the "-l" flag.
+Let's Encrypt certificates are issued asynchronously and may not be available immediately.
+Use the [certs list](#certs-list) command to check on the issuance status.
+Once issued, Let's Encrypt certificates automatically renew before expiring.
 Cert creation can be done at any time, even after environment provisioning, but must be done before [creating a site](#sites-create).
-When creating a cert, the CLI will check to ensure the certificate and private key match.
+When uploading a custom cert, the CLI will check to ensure the certificate and private key match.
 If you are using a self signed cert, pass in the `-s` flag and the hostname check will be skipped.
 Datica requires that your certificate include your own certificate, intermediate certificates, and the root certificate in that order.
 If you only include your certificate, the CLI will attempt to resolve this and fetch intermediate and root certificates for you.
 It is advised that you create a full chain before running this command as the `-r` flag is accomplished on a "best effort" basis.

-The `HOSTNAME` for a certificate does not need to match the valid Subject of the actual SSL certificate nor does it need to match the `site` name used in the `sites create` command.
-The `HOSTNAME` is used for organizational purposes only and can be named anything with the exclusion of the following characters: `/`, `&`, `%`.
-Here is a sample command
+Here are a few sample commands

 ```
 datica -E "<your_env_name>" certs create wildcard_mysitecom ~/path/to/cert.pem ~/path/to/priv.key
+datica -E "<your_env_name>" certs create my.site.com --lets-encrypt
 ```

 ## Certs List